World Language Study at Tuscaloosa Academy

 Sample Schedule

-PreK & K | Grade 1 | Grade 2 | Grade 3 | Grade 4 |
+| PreK & K | Grade 1 | Grade 2 | Grade 3 | Grade 4 |

-German | Spanish Q1 | French Q1 | Coding Q1 | German Q1 |
+| German | Spanish Q1 | French Q1 | Coding Q1 | German Q1 |

-German Q2 | Spanish Q2 | French Q2 | Coding Q2 | |
+| German Q2 | Spanish Q2 | French Q2 | Coding Q2 | |

-Coding Q3 | German Q3 | Spanish Q3 | French Q3 | |
+| Coding Q3 | German Q3 | Spanish Q3 | French Q3 | |

-French Q4 | Coding Q4 | German Q4 | Spanish Q4 |
+| French Q4 | Coding Q4 | German Q4 | Spanish Q4 |

 Middle School Language Program

-Pathways to Proficiency | ||||||
+| Pathways to Proficiency | ||||||

-Grade 5 | Foundational Language | All grade 5 students take a year-long foundational language class focusing on the origins of language and language study skills. | ||||
+| Grade 5 | Foundational Language | All grade 5 students take a year-long foundational language class focusing on the origins of language and how languages develop. | ||||

-Grade 8 | Introductory Language | Grade 8 students may choose an INTRODUCTORY year-long language class of any of the three languages | French | German | Spanish | |
+| Grade 7 | Introductory Languages | Grade 7 students have an overview of the languages, introducing basic concepts; semester in length. | French | German | Spanish | |

 *Advanced pathways help talented language students towards the Advanced Placement class in Upper School.
 Language teacher recommendation needed.